Nida Allam is running to build a brighter future for us all.

 In 2020, you helped me make history when I became the first Muslim woman elected to any office in North Carolina.

 In 2022, we built on that success and launched a movement for change, bringing together thousands of supporters who all believed in one thing: that a brighter future is possible if we work for it.
 Now, I’m running for re-election to the Durham County Board of Commissioners so that we can keep making a difference right here in Durham County.
 Are you with me?

 Meet Nida Allam.

-Durham County Commissioner Nida Allam — the first Muslim woman ever elected to public office in North Carolina — is running for Congress in NC-04.
+Durham County Commissioner Nida Allam is the first Muslim woman ever elected to public office in North Carolina.
 The daughter of Indian and Pakistani immigrants, Nida grew up in Wake County.
 In addition to serving as Durham County Commissioner, she also served in senior leadership in the NC Democratic Party and as chair of the Durham Mayor’s Council for Women.
-As Congresswoman, Nida will fight for a brighter future for all North Carolinians.
+Nida is continuing the fight for a brighter future for all North Carolinians.